INTERVIEW - Paul Holdengraber - The Afterlife of Conversation

 New York Pubic Library/ Photo Credit: Jonathan Blanc

-WRR: Bringing together unlikely kindred spirits also defines your approach for the LIVE from NPL series.
+WRR: Bringing together unlikely kindred spirits also defines your approach for the LIVE from NYPL series.

 Holdengräber: A lot of my curatorial decisions are made on the basis of wanting to bring the best and the brightest to New York City in a certain way.
 For instance, putting together author and journalist Christopher Hitchens and Civil Rights Activist Al Sharpton.
 I recently spoke with acclaimed potter Edmund de Waal about his superb memoir, The Hare with Amber Eyes, which traces the history of his paternal grandmother’s family through a piece of netsuke or a Japanese carving.

 People ask me how I decide whom to interview.
 It's an informed subjectivity based on thirty-some odd years of reading and listening to what people have to say.
 It’s about sifting out those seeds.